KJect/kject.github.io/docs/examples/functions/index.md

 KJect provides a `CallBuilder` to add parameters to function calls.
 You can provide values for any parameter of the function.

-There are tow special parameters that can be set via the `CallBuilder`:
+There are two special parameters that can be set via the `CallBuilder`:
 - The instance parameter, witch tells Kotlin on witch instance to call a function.
 - The receiver parameter, witch tells Kotlin on witch instance to call a receiver function.

-In addition you can set any other parameter of the function by name.
+In addition, you can set any other parameter of the function by name.

 ```kotlin title="Function"
 fun String.function(@Inject someInstance: SomeInstance, someValue: String) {